-Tuyen Tran, MPH, is a senior program officer for the Center for Health Care Strategies (CHCS).
+Tuyen Tran, MPH, is a senior program officer at the Center for Health Care Strategies (CHCS).
 In this role, she supports states in implementing value-based payment approaches and innovative care delivery models within Medicaid managed care.
-Her current projects include an upcoming initiative that will provide training and technical assistance to states seeking to reduce disparities among beneficiaries with insulin-requiring diabetes, and the Medicaid Innovation Collaborative, which supports states and health plans in using technology-enabled innovation.
+Her current projects include: the Continuous Glucose Monitor Access Accelerator, a training and technical assistance initiative for states seeking to reduce disparities among beneficiaries with insulin-requiring diabetes; the Medicaid Innovation Collaborative, which supports states and health plans in using technology-enabled innovations; and the Medicaid Health-Related Social Needs Implementation Learning Series, which is supporting states in developing, implementing and refining effective social needs initiatives.

-Tuyen earned a master’s of public health degree from Columbia University’s Joseph L. Mailman School of Public Health and a bachelor’s degree in political science from Rutgers University.
+Tuyen holds a master’s degree in public health from Columbia University’s Joseph L. Mailman School of Public Health.
+She earned her bachelor’s degree in political science from Rutgers University.

 While not at work, Tuyen enjoys exploring trails and playgrounds with her kids and volunteering on the affordable housing board in her town.